ErikBrorsson/MVDet/eriks_readme.md

 The ema teacher preds on train set in test_4 doesn't match the pseudo-labels produced during training at all...
 Strange!
 Seems to be something wrong with the implementation.

 Also, I don't yet understand why test scores (MODA/MODP etc) evaluated during training are very differetn from the same scores produced by test.py.

+### 6/7

+Training with pseudo-labels or soft labels yields decent performance in some experiments.
+Pseudo-label threhsold should be ~0.35-0.45 (at least no less than 0.35, as this yhields many false positives).

+Time to run similar experiments with data augmentation.

+**Why do we compute precision and recall in two different ways in test?**
+The test script report results in the below format:
+moda: 20.8%, modp: 69.5%, precision: 67.0%, recall: 41.0%
+Test, Loss: 0.007522, Precision: 2.6%, Recall: 39.1,    Time: 33.777
+where the first line gets the result from evaluatedetection.py, which uses NMS and hungarian algorithm for matching, while the second line simply sets as cls_thres
+and computes precision and recall without nms or hungarian algorithm.
+Typically, many pixels/squares exceed  the cls_thres, resulting in many false positives.